lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ⭐️ To keep the order in which keys have been used, we can implement a queue.
 The key at the front of the queue is the least recently used key, and the key at the back of the queue is the most recently used key.
 When we insert a key for the first time, we put it in the back of the queue.  <br>
 ⭐️ If we use an array/list to implement the queue, operations will cost O(n).
 This is because we will frequently be removing elements from arbitrary positions in the list, which costs O(n). <br>
 ⭐️ Imagine that the linked list is empty and we call put to create a new key-value pair.
 We create a node for this key-value pair, then we need to set it as both the head and tail (since it's the only node). <br>
 What if capacity = 1 and we call put again with a new key?
 You can imagine the headache that might ensue - we need to delete the only existing node, which means we are deleting both the head and tail.
-Then we need to add the new node, but since the linked list is empty again, we will be setting the new node as the head and tail again.
+Then we need to add the new node, but since the linked list is empty again, we will be setting the new node as the head and tail again.<br>
-The cleanest way to handle the empty list case is by using sentinel nodes.
+The cleanest way to handle the empty list case is by using sentinel nodes. <br>

 ```python
 class Node: